DeckofAdventures/TheGame/1_Mechanics/01_PlayerGuide_Full.md

 1. Actions with unknown outcomes will require a player to make a Check, which means drawing from their respective decks to help determine the outcome.

 2. Jokers and Aces are Fate Cards and should be reserved in one's hand, for both players and the GM.
 All other cards go directly into a Discard Pile.
 Hold on to these Fate Cards, even when shuffling the deck.

 3. Players will use their deck to do most anything; it represents their character's stamina until they complete a Rest.
-When the Action Deck is empty and a player has to shuffle between rests, they draw with the [Lower Hand (1+)](#Upper-and-Lower-Hand) until they would shuffle when resting.
+When the Action Deck is empty and a player has to shuffle between rests, they draw with the
+[Lower Hand (1+)](#Upper-and-Lower-Hand) until they would shuffle when resting.

 ## Fate Cards

 Fate Cards (Jokers and Aces) are a chance to control your fate.
 They permit the player to choose when they want a second chance at a key moment.

-1. After a Full Rest, Jokers return to the player's hand, if they're not there already.
+1. After a Full Rest, Jokers return to the player's hand as Fate Cards, if they're not there already.

-2. Aces drawn from the deck are played as usual, but remains in the player's hand.
+2. Aces drawn from the deck are played as usual, but remains in the player's hand as a Fate Card.

 3. Any time a player or the GM draws a card, they may discard one held Fate Card and redraw.
 Only one redraw is permitted per check.

 4. Fate Cards may also be expended to ignore damage equal to the number of Fate Cards used.
+This must be done before the end of the Player's next turn after recieving damage.

-5. A GM may award a Fate Card (as pulled from the discard pile or signified by another token) to a player for excellent play, including exemplifying their character’s strengths or weaknesses.
+5. A GM may award a Fate Card (as pulled from the player's discard pile or signified by another token) to a player for excellent play, including exemplifying their character’s strengths or weaknesses.

 ## Characters